zhaoyuzhi/zhaoyuzhi.github.io/_pages/about.md

   - /about.html
 ---

-Research Engineer, Huawei Hong Kong Research Center
+Researcher, Huawei Hong Kong Research Center

 Pak Shek Kok, Hong Kong SAR, China

 **Short Bio**
 ======

-I am research engineer at Huawei Hong Kong Research Center.
 I received the Ph.D. degree from [Department of Electronic Engineering](https://www.ee.cityu.edu.hk/), [City University of Hong Kong](https://www.cityu.edu.hk/) in February 2023 and the B.Eng. degree from [School of Electronic and Information Engineering](http://ei.hust.edu.cn/) ([Qiming College](http://qiming.hust.edu.cn/)), [Huazhong University of Science and Technology](https://www.hust.edu.cn/) in June 2018.
 I have broad interests in AI applications, including low-level vision and computational photography, generative models (e.g., GAN and diffusion model).
 Recently, I focuses on applications of Multimodal Large Language Model (MLLM), e.g., AI Agent.

+Now, I serve as a researcher at 2012 Labs, Huawei Hong Kong Research Center, working on MLLM and AI Agent projects.
+Specifically, Our team develops multimodal content moderation system and GUI Test Agent.
+Our team's research results have been successfully applied in Huawei's product lines.
+Moreover, our team has several research output, e.g., AAAI 2025, ICML 2025, and 7 submissions toward top conferences.

-He has interned at [AI Imaging Group, SenseTime](https://www.sensetime.com/cn), working on computational photography research and projects, and [Lightspeed and Quantum Studios, Tencent IEG](https://www.lightspeed-studios.com/), working on AIGC projects (e.g., stable diffusion).
-He is now as a research engineer at Huawei Hong Kong Research Center, working on MLLM projects.
+I was a student researcher at [AI Imaging Group, SenseTime](https://www.sensetime.com/cn), working on computational photography research and projects.
+Specifically, I developed two joint deblurring and denoising systems, on RGB images and RAW images, respectively.
+I was also a student researcher at [Lightspeed and Quantum Studios, Tencent IEG](https://www.lightspeed-studios.com/), working on AIGC projects (e.g., stable diffusion).

 <font color='red'>We are hiring!
 Please email me if you are interested in an internship / research engineer position (MLLM research or projects, base: Dongguan, Beijing, Shanghai, Hong Kong).</font>